-Amazon's Legal Victory Against Perplexity AI
+Judicial Victory of Amazon Against Perplexity AI

 A Decision Based on Data Protection